Balaji-s33/Aadhar-Number-Extraction-using-OCR/README.md

 - NumPy (`numpy`)

 ## Output
-- The script prints detected Aadhar numbers in the format: `XXXX XXXX XXXX`.
+- The script prints and display the [detected Aadhar numbers](output.png) in the format: `XXXX XXXX XXXX`.
 - The [processed image](new.jpg) highlights detected numbers.